 This is a noncore vaccine, so again your vet will be the best one to advise you on whether your dog really needs it.
 Nearly 30% of dogs don’t respond well to this vaccine.

-This is another noncore vaccine and is recommended for dogs that are at high risk of exposure.
-These dogs may visit kennels, shows and shelters and are mixing with other dogs frequently.
+This is another non-core vaccine and is recommended for dogs that are at high risk of exposure.
+These dogs may visit kennels, shows, and shelters and are mixing with other dogs frequently in public places.
 If you live in an area where canine coronavirus is present, then it is highly recommended that you vaccinate your dog against it.

-Reactions and side effects are usually mild and could include soreness at the injection site, lethargy, a mild fever and a loss of appetite.
+Reactions and side effects are usually mild and could include soreness at the injection site, lethargy, mild fever, and a loss of appetite.
 These symptoms will disappear in a day or so after the injection has been given.

-The side effects and reactions to this vaccine are moderate and you should be looking out for symptoms that include lethargy, loss of appetite, tenderness at injection site and possibly a mild fever.
+The side effects and reactions to this vaccine are moderate and you should be looking out for symptoms that include lethargy, loss of appetite, tenderness at the injection site, and possibly a mild fever.

 10. Canine adenovirus -2 (CAV -2)